stungeye/Spaced-Out-App/instructions.md

 - [x] When cards are answered incorrectly the user should be shown the question along with the correct answer.
 - [x] Ensure the entire application is responsive and looks good on both desktop and mobile devices.

+### Step 9: Deck Completion Flow (Completed)

+- [x] Indicate on the `Dashboard` when a deck is fully completed (all cards are in "Deck Retired").
+- [x] When a user attempts to start a session with a completed deck, show a dialog allowing them to reset the deck's progress.
+- [x] Immediately after a session in which the final card is retired, display a congratulatory message on the `SessionView`.

 ## 7\.
 Best Practices to Follow

 - **Component Purity:** Keep components as pure as possible.
 Logic should be handled in event handlers or hooks, not during the render cycle.